 - 4. Select the Subnet Mask from the drop-down list.
 The subnet mask together with the IP address identifies the local IP subnet. - 5.
-You can configure the router's Second IP and Subnet Mask for LAN interface through which you can also access the web management page. - 6.
-Leave the rest of the default settings as they are. - 7.
+You can configure the router's Second IP and Subnet Mask for LAN interface through which you can also access the web management page. - You can enable IGMP (Internet Group Management Protocol) Snooping feature to optimize overall network performance when your network has plenty of multicast traffic. - 7.
 Click Save to make the settings effective.